dekisenpaitm/cc221015_CCL2/README.md

 # Portfolio Webpage

 Welcome to my portfolio webpage!
-This project showcases my skills and projects related to game development, pixel art, and UI/UX design.
+The contentof this project showcases my skills and projects related to game development, pixel art, and UI/UX design.
 It is built using Vue, Vite, Node.js, Express, Tailwind CSS, DaisyUI, and Axios.

 ## Functionality